China 23: The Shang, Invaders or Indigenous?

 Shang conquers Longshan and Yangshao from the West?

-The Shang ÔMiddle KingdomÕ was centered between the two Neolithic cultures that preceded it.
-We find remains of the Shang directly on top of the Longshan and Yangshao cultures, as if these indigenous cultures were supplanted by conquering.[1]
-If the Shang came conquering, they stayed and did not return home.
+The Shang ‘Middle Kingdom’ was centered between the two Neolithic cultures that preceded it.
+We find remains of the Shang directly on top of the Longshan and Yangshao cultures.
+It seemed as if a dominant society conquered and supplanted these indigenous cultures.1 If the Shang came conquering, they stayed and did not return home.
 If they were just a dominant local ruling house, then they built their structures on top of the locations of the preceding cultures.

 Shang armies shatter Neolithic world

 Where did this Shang culture come from?
-As we shall see, there are so many similarities between the bronze cultures of the Fertile Crescent and the Shang dynasty, which came later, that initially it was thought that branches of the nomadic chariot and bronze cultures of the Near East had somehow crossed the Arid Band to conquer China.
+There are many similarities between the bronze cultures of the Fertile Crescent and the Shang dynasty, which came later.
+Due to these commonalties, it was initially thought that the nomadic chariot and bronze cultures of the Near East had somehow crossed the Central Asian Steppes to conquer China.
 Following is a typical example of this scenario.

-ÒSome time about 1700 BC É the armies of Shang burst over the horizons of this peaceful [Yangshao] Neolithic world.
+“Some time about 1700 BC … the armies of Shang burst over the horizons of this peaceful [Yangshao] Neolithic world.
 The great lords rode in clanking horse-drawn chariots armed and armored with bronze.
-The warriors were equipped with bronze dagger-axes, battle axes and spears and with the powerful compound bow reinforced with horn.Ó[2]
+The warriors were equipped with bronze dagger-axes, battle axes and spears and with the powerful compound bow reinforced with horn.”2

 Evidence overwhelming